-Statement under section 4 (2) of the Companies (Investment in Associated Companies or Associated Undertakings) Regulations, 2012.
+Statement under Section 4(2) of the Companies (Investment in Associated Companies or Associated Undertakings) Regulations, 2017.

-Approval granted by the shareholders in the 69th Annual General Meeting of the Company held on March 24, 2022 in respect of investment in associated companies, amount and reasons for no investment made in the ordinary shares of the associated companies.
+Approval granted by the shareholders in the 69th Annual General Meeting(AGM) of the Company held on March A1.
+24, 2022 in respect of investment in associated companies, amount and reasons for investing/not investing in the ordinary shares of the associated companies.